MILL-LX/GRAVE-Controller/README.md

 ## **Key Features**

+* **Self-Test at Boot:** Upon power-up, the device initiates a 10-second self-test.
+The amplifier relay is activated (LOW state on Pin 7), Track 1 audio plays in a loop, and the ATOM S3 LED turns Blue (0x0000FF), confirming the functionality of the audio and amplification system.
 * **Precise Time Control:** Uses a **Real-Time Clock (RTC)** for precise system activation during programmed periods.
 * **Access Point (AP) Mode:** Creates a fixed local Wi-Fi network (SSID: GRAVE, Password: GRAVERTC) for direct access to the controller.
 * **Web Interface (HTTP Server):** Allows remote configuration of: